TrackPolitics logoTrackPolitics

 Notable Positions

-• No recorded votes on Universal Credit.
+• No recorded votes on Universal Credit

-• No recorded votes on Immigration controls.
+• No recorded votes on Immigration controls

-• No recorded votes on VAT changes.
+• No recorded votes on Bus services regulation

-• No recorded votes on Bus services regulation.
+• No recorded votes on VAT changes

-• No recorded votes on Asylum system.
+• No recorded votes on Asylum system

 Financial Interests

-The MP has declared two entries for visits outside the UK.
+Declared financial interests include two entries for visits outside the UK.

 Generated 21 February 2026